Missed appointments are a headache for any industry, but the real burden often falls on the staff.

 First things first, let’s make one thing clear: no business can boast a 0% rate of no-shows — not consistently, anyway.

 This is, sadly, especially true of hospitals.
-As of April 2021, the average patient no-show rate in the United State was 18%.
+In the United States, the patient no-show rate can be up to 33%.

 According to the recent Clinic to Cloud 2020 Survey: Building a Better Practice Beyond COVID-19, 71% of medical professionals have seen an increase in patient anxiety or distress, and 50% saw an increase in patient appointment confusion and no-shows since the pandemic began.